5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Consider gradual weight loss if overweight.
 Rapid weight loss or crash diets can increase uric acid levels and trigger stone formation.
 Gradual weight loss through sustainable dietary changes and regular activity may be beneficial.

-Digestive conditions including inflammatory bowel disease and chronic diarrhea increase oxalate absorption.
+Digestive conditions, including inflammatory bowel disease and chronic diarrhea increase oxalate absorption.
 Work with your gastroenterologist and urologist to develop coordinated management strategies.

 Urinary tract infections can promote struvite stone formation.
 Treating infections promptly and addressing underlying causes prevents this stone type.